 Here are some ways you can make your crystal shopping/stone bargain-hunting useful yet cost-conscious:

 - Make note of stones you use often, your “work-horses”.
-Do you need more of a certain kind, for instance you may need more small clear crystal quartz points or some more citrine tumblies for grid-work.
-Take time to think on this over a few months or even longer & really put some thought into what you’ll be needing & using.
+Do you need more of a certain kind?
+For instance, you may need more small clear crystal quartz points or some more citrine tumblies for grid-work.
+Take time to think about this over a few months or even longer & really put some thought into what you’ll be needing & using.

-- Next, keep an on going list of your NEEDS .
-You can even break your list into categories: tumblies, jewelry (bracelets, necklaces, rings), large points, wands, chakra stones, crystal healing sets, etc.
+- Next, keep an ongoing list of your NEEDS.
+You can even break your list into categories like this: tumblies, jewelry (bracelets, necklaces, rings), large points, wands, chakra stones, crystal healing sets, etc.

 - Only purchase from reputable sellers…do you know someone else who has good experiences from this seller?
 Do they come with good recommendations?
-Gem shows can be tough unless your really know your rocks b/c if you end up with questions or aren’t happy with what you purchased, that seller may be gone next weekend.
-Ebay can be good if you stick to sellers with really high ratings.
+Gem shows can be tough unless you really know your rocks.
+Because if you end up with questions — or aren’t happy with what you purchased, that seller may be gone next weekend. eBay can be good if you stick to sellers with really high ratings.
 People always ask me if I still sell crystals.
-I don’t do so as much any longer, but do some occasional Special Order pieces (it’s rare, and when it happens I’ll let our email subscribers and Facebook fans know).
+I don’t do so as much any longer.
+But I do some occasional Special Order pieces (it’s rare, and when it happens I’ll let our email subscribers and Facebook fans know).

 If your goal is simply to collect rather than use & work with your crystals then your strategies will be a little different.
 Just be careful to not let it fall into the crystal-hoarding category.
 That’ll be a different blog post for another day. 😉

 So do you have any organizing or shopping tips for us?
 Please post them in the comments below.
 I kindly ask that we please refrain from promoting various crystal shops & links here at this time as there are way too many out there & that can get a little hairy as I’m sure you can understand.